akash-joshi/madulus/README.md

 # madulus

-A bot which automates parts of my life.
+A bot which to automate parts of your life.

 Built using Typescript + Telegraf.

 Presently, this returns the top 6 articles from HN with their reading times.

-I also send myself the weather.
-You have to add your lat-long in the code manually :)
+It also send you the weather, although this feature requires the bot to be self-hosted right now.